Shloka-Patel/Experiment---8/README.md

 An array can be multidimensional also. <br>
 A multidimensional array is an array with more than one dimension.
 It is the homogeneous collection of items where each element is accessed using multiple indices. <br>

-A two-dimensional array in C++ is a collection of elements organized in rows and columns.
+A two-dimensional array in C++ is a collection of elements organized in rows and columns. <br> It can be visualised as a matrix, table or grid.
+Its each element can be accessed using two indices: one for the rows and the other for the columns.  <br>
+Like a one-dimensional array, two-dimensional array indices also range from 0 to n-1 for both rows and columns. <br>

 ### Code